jbossdemocentral/bpms-mobile-dv-integration-demo/README.md

 This is the BPMS - Mobile integration demo that provides examples of human task integration, form designer and REST Service Task.

+The process is exposed via REST API for Red Hat Mobile Application Platform (MAP) to invoke, and then it invokes Unified Push Server's REST API.

 Install on your machine
 -----------------------